awesomerank/awesomerank.github.io/lists/mre/awesome-static-analysis.md

 ## Elixir

-* [credo ★2447](https://github.com/rrrene/credo) - A static code analysis tool with a focus on code consistency and teaching.
+* [credo ★2499](https://github.com/rrrene/credo) - A static code analysis tool with a focus on code consistency and teaching.
-* [Dogma ★467](https://github.com/lpil/dogma) - A code style enforcer for Elixir
 * [sobelow ★515](https://github.com/nccgroup/sobelow) - Security-focused static analysis for the Phoenix Framework

 ## Erlang